pysys-test/pysys-test/README.rst

 https://github.com/pysys-test/pysys-test/releases and use
 `python -m pip install PySys-<VERSION>.whl` instead.

-Make you have an up-to-date pip using `python -m pip install --upgrade pip`.
+Make sure you have an up-to-date pip using `python -m pip install --upgrade pip`.
 See https://packaging.python.org/tutorials/installing-packages for
 more information about using `pip`.